appventure-nush/TurtleThread/docs/source/intermediate/text.rst

 Outlining text is recommended for relatively small text sizes (less than 150), and preferred over fill as the fill can get messy with small text sizes.

+We can also choose to use satin stitch for a cleaner outline of the text by setting the ``outline_satin_thickness`` paramter, however this will make the code take much longer to run.

 We can also choose whether or not to fill text.
 We can either choose no fill, partial fill, or full fill.
 The below code illustrates the three possibilities.